 Working in extreme heat

 Summer is upon us and already across the states, we have experienced a number of extremely hot days.
-It is important for all employees to know their rights around extreme heat.
+It is important for all workers to know their rights around extreme heat.

 You’re not required to work in extreme heat or inclement weather if it endangers your life.
 Your employer by law must take all reasonable practicable steps, extra precautions to safeguard you, or cease work when experiencing extreme heat conditions.

 If your employer doesn’t have clear controls in place to protect worker’s safety they may be in breach of their “duty of care” and the Work Health and Safety Act 2011.

 MEAA has outlined some of the symptoms of heat related illnesses as well as providing a summary of the rules and guidelines for workers in extreme heat.

 Heat illness is a real and immediate threat to health and safety – especially when carrying out manual and outdoor work.
 It can lead to: